Sabah Oil and Gas Terminal, Sabah, Malaysia

 The nearby port at Bintulu may be used to export oil and condensate cargo from the terminal.

 Vessco Engineering Limited - Pressure Vessels, Skid Packages, Heat Exchangers for Oil and Gas Operations

 Vessco Engineering Limited designs and builds pressure vessels,...

 Samsung Engineering was awarded the engineering, procurement, construction and commissioning (EPCC) contract.
 The MYR2.44bn ($770m) contract was signed in October 2010.

 Samsung Engineering partnered with Malaysian construction company Naim Cendera (NCSB Engineering) to execute the project.
-Naim is responsible for the construction of support infrastructure such as roads, bridges, earthworks and site offices.
+Naim was responsible for the construction of support infrastructure such as roads, bridges, earthworks and site offices.

 RNZ Integrated, a division of the RNZ Group, was involved in the design and engineering of the terminal between October 2006 and February 2009.
 KASI (Malaysia) conducted a comprehensive review of the design.

 The Sabah-Sarawak pipeline construction contract was awarded to a consortium of Punj Lloyd, Dialog E&C and Petrosab Logistik in 2008.
-The consortium will be led by Punj Lloyd.
+The consortium was led by Punj Lloyd.

 Chemsain Konsultant carried out the environmental impact assessment and quantitative risk analysis (QRA) for the integrated project.